M17-Project/M17_spec/docs/data_link_layer.rst

 The payload is used so that earlier data in the voice stream is sent first.
 For mixed voice and data payloads, the voice data is stored first, then the data.

-.. list-table:: LICH chunk structure
+.. list-table:: LSF chunk structure
    :header-rows: 1

    * - Bits